EthanEpp/saiCommandExecution/README.md

 Manages the embeddings for text data to facilitate command recognition.
 It uses the `sentence_transformers` library to create and compare text embeddings.

 ### `requirements.txt`
-Lists all the dependencies required to run the project:
+Lists all the dependencies required to run the project, but key ones to note and understand are:
 ```plaintext
 numpy==2.0.0
 openai_whisper==20231117